nLab

 Idea

-type theory? and certain kinds of category theory are closely related.
-One may view type theory as a formal syntactic language or calculus for category theory, and conversely one may think of category theory as providing semantics for type theory.
-The flavor of category theory used depends on the flavor of type theory; this also extends to homotopy type theory and certain kind sof (∞,1)-category theory.
+Type theory and certain kinds of category theory are closely related.
+By a syntax-semantics duality one may view type theory as a formal syntactic language or calculus for category theory, and conversely one may think of category theory as providing semantics for type theory.
+The flavor of category theory used depends on the flavor of type theory; this also extends to homotopy type theory and certain kinds of (∞,1)-category theory.

 Overview